CharlesTaylor7/fortunes-algorithm/README.md

 ## Fortune's algorithm

-This is an implementation of [Fortune's algorithm(https://en.wikipedia.org/wiki/Fortune%27s_algorithm) for constructing [Voronoi Diagrams](https://en.wikipedia.org/wiki/Voronoi_diagram).
+This is an implementation of [Fortune\'s algorithm](https://en.wikipedia.org/wiki/Fortune%27s_algorithm) for constructing [Voronoi Diagrams](https://en.wikipedia.org/wiki/Voronoi_diagram).
 Its a web app that animates the algorithm to aid with understanding.